spacebelGIS/daobs/README.md

 * INSPIRE-Dashboard: Home page
 * default: Monitoring reporting 2013 dashboard

+By default no dashboard are loaded.

+User can load a set of dashboards using the /daobs/samples/dashboard service.

+Eg. http://localhost:8983/daobs/samples/dashboard/INSPIRE.json will load all INSPIRE specific dashboards.

+2 sets of dashboards are available:
+* INSPIRE* about INSPIRE monitoring
+* CATALOG* for dashboards on harvested records.

 ## Reporting

 Report configuration is made web/src/main/webapp/WEB-INF/reporting.
 One or more configuration file can be created in this folder.
-The file name should follow the pattern "config-<report_id>.xml".
+The file name should follow the pattern "config-{{report_id}}.xml".

 A report is created from a set of variables and indicators.
 Variables are defined using query expressions to be computed by the search engine.
 Indicators are created from mathematical expressions based on variables.